ichabodphage/lanny/README.md

 set the visual studio solution platform to x64 and then set the build type to release finally the engine can be built by just navigating to the VS build menu and pressing build solution

-## roadmap
-this is like a todo, but more long term, this list will probably be updated in the future
-1. scene class that is used to designate different sections of an app with different logic
-2. LannyEngine class to handle scenes
-3. implement system for creating custom app specific entity components